 Those students who wish to become teachers should apply to the five-year Masters of Arts in Teaching (M.A.T.) program.
 Application to the program must be made in spring of the junior year.
 See the Graduate Catalog for application instructions and requirements.
 Students will earn a B.A. in Interdisciplinary Studies with a major in American Studies after the first four years and then complete an additional year of study leading to an M.A.T. degree.
 As an interdisciplinary major, American Studies is a natural fit for students intending to become teachers with the history/ social science endorsement because the major enables students to take courses both in history and the social sciences toward their degree program.
 The courses and degree requirements for the M.A.T. are found in the graduate catalog.
-Leading and following occurs in families, neighborhoods, communities, civic clubs, organizations, states, and nations.
-The process of leadership involves establishing trust and achieving change through shaping vision, values, and culture.
-Ethical leaders are needed who can identify important issues, heighten public awareness and understanding, develop imaginative solutions and strategies, and inspire and empower others to give of themselves to achieve the vision of a better tomorrow.
-Here, the word leader is intended to mean a person acting in a leadership role, not necessarily the occupant of a designated position of authority.
-The leadership studies major and minor curricula are designed to prepare Christopher Newport students to learn deeply about and engage effectively in the leadership process.

-The Bachelor of Arts Degree in Interdisciplinary Studies, Leadership Studies Major (30 credit hours)
+Bachelor of Arts Degree in Interdisciplinary Studies Leadership Studies Major (30 credit hours)